chriskirknielsen/dotcom-2024/src/content/posts/2024/2024-12-30-2024-as-bullet-points/index.md

 ## That’s about it
 And those are all the bullet points to sum up my media diet and a little bit of personal stuff this year.
 I don't mention my job as nothing really changed there, but on the side, I created some more [Designs](/designs/), including a CSS logo that wasn't selected for the new official rebrand (though I did help find a font, so I'm super happy I could contribute a tiny bit to it!).
 While I don't make much from those, I can't tell you how lovely it is for me every time I get an email letting me know somebody bought something I designed!

-That's it… happy new year to y'all!
+That's all I got… happy new year to y'all!

 <style>main li { text-wrap: pretty; }</style>